 I’ve always heard that traveling with a toddler is so much more difficult than traveling with a baby because they are on the move and they don’t want to sit still… and everyone who said this was completely correct.

-I make a percentage of money off the affiliate links provided in this post at no additional cost to you, thank you for your support.
+I make a percentage of money off the affiliate links provided in this post at no additional cost to you; thank you for your support.

 I also made sure to pack our bags way ahead of time so I didn’t have to worry about this right before our flight; less stress for me means less stress for Addy!

-Our travel day started super early and I had to wake Addy up at 7 AM.
+Our travel day started super early, and I had to wake Addy up at 7 AM.
 Luckily, she was super happy on the way to the airport.
 We opted to drive and park in the extended parking to save some money as opposed to paying for an Uber ride, which was gonna be pretty pricey both ways.
-Since we drove this took about 40 minutes to get to the airport, had to get onto a bus that took us to a train that took us to the airport and that alone was such a time consuming experience, but Adalynn was a total joy through it all.
+Since we drove, this took about 40 minutes to get to the airport, had to get onto a bus that took us to a train that took us to the airport, and that alone was such a time-consuming experience, but Adalynn was a total joy through it all.

-And then there was delays.
+And then there were delays.

 When we landed at the Florida airport, it was time to get a rental car which meant even more time waiting in lines and being stuck inside.
-We tried to keep addy moving as much as possible (and avoided an early evening nap since we were scared she wouldn’t sleep at night) but jokes on us because while she did last till bedtime, she woke up a few short hours later and partied all night long.
+We tried to keep Addy moving as much as possible (and avoided an early evening nap since we were scared she wouldn’t sleep at night), but jokes on us because while she did last till bedtime, she woke up a few short hours later and partied all night long.

-The next day we were on more of a normal routine, despite the lack of sleep our first night she napped like normal, and then the second night she slept the whole night through with no wake ups.
+The next day we were on more of a normal routine; despite the lack of sleep our first night, she napped like normal, and then the second night, she slept the whole night through with no wake-ups.

-Hoping sharing my experience with you will allow you an easier travel journey.
+I hope sharing my experience with you will allow you an easier travel journey.

 Here is a recap of all the travel things we love and more!

 L E T ' S B E F R I E N D S!